adryyy/woocommerce-products-carousel-all-in-one/readme.txt

 == Installation ==

-1. Upload plugin either via the your's Wordpress installation, or by uploading to the /wp-content/plugins/ by FTP client
+1. Upload plugin either via the your's WordPress installation, or by uploading to the /wp-content/plugins/ by FTP client
 2. Install the plugin through the 'Plugins' menu in WordPress.
 3. Activate "WooCommerce Products Carousel all in one" in the "Plugins" using the "Activate" link.
 4. Go to the plugin settings page in the "Settings" menu.